yecril71pl/cpp-docs.pl-pl/docs/dotnet/set-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem parametru *szablonu Key*.
+Typ jest synonimem dla *klucza*parametru szablonu.

 ### <a name="example"></a>Przykład